OpenTails/CRUMPET-Android/README.md

 BATT - returns Bn (n= 0,1,2,3,4 number of 'bars') USERMOVE and USERLEDS which deal with user created moves or LED patterns
 ```
-Also, commands are case insensitive
+Also, DIGITAiL commands are case insensitive.
+MiTail commands must be in all caps.

+AUTOMODE is another command, created for iOS devices, where sending bluetooth in the background is prohibited.

 Note about Battery Level: the batteries are read charge-wise only when the app asks.
 There is a super-quick flash of any connected LEDS when the reading is done.
 The charge level is returned BATTn with n showing charge.
 If the Tail determines the charge is low, the tail will flash the internal red led.